zombiemaker/gha-run-dotnet-framework-sdk-app/README.md

 # GitHub Action For Running .NET Framework SDK Apps

-This is a GitHub Action that uses the Docker container images provided by Microsoft that contains .NET Framework SDK.
+This GitHub Action runs programs included in the Docker container images provided by Microsoft that contains .NET Framework SDKs.
+It enables GitHub Runner server machines to run different versions of .NET Framework build programs and libraries without having to install them on the GitHub Runner machines.

+.NET Framework versions supported are:

+* 4.8
+* 4.7.2
+* 4.7.1
+* 4.7
+* 4.6.2
+* 3.5
+* 3.0
+* 2.5

 This action should only be executed on GitHub Action Runners that:
 * Use Microsoft Windows Server 20H2